rsms/move/README.md

 > JavaScript moving forward (or: how JavaScript is meant to be written)

-Move is a flavor (and a subset) of JavaScript improving in the following ways:
+Move is a flavor (and a superset) of JavaScript improving in the following ways:

 - **Simpler.** E.g. there's only one way to declare functions, no need for `var` declarations, only a single type of equality operators and no need for terminating statements with semicolons.

 - **Less boiler-plate** code needed.
 Move introduces a few carefully selected features like the "import" and "export" keywords, and @-shorthand for `this` access.

-- Move is **a subset of JavaScript** rather than a different language.
+- Move is **a superset of JavaScript** rather than a different language.
 This makes it possible to selectively use language features you like and e.g. using snippets of JavaScript code unmodified, directly in Move code.

 ## Installing and using Move